Header Background

 Unsure how to start your content strategy?
 Don’t panic.

-Download it below, and then we’ll move on to planning your content strategy.
+Download the template below, and then we’ll move on to planning your content strategy.

 1. Determine Business Objectives Content Marketing Will Help Achieve

-You shouldn’t start any new marketing strategy without a solid understanding of what you want to get out of it.
-We can see this clearly with Facebook ads.
+Kicking off any marketing strategy starts with a solid understanding of what you want to get out of it.
 You physically can’t run a campaign without setting an objective for it.

 You should know what you're creating and why you're creating it to see results